simular-ai/Agent-S/README.md

 Run agent_s on your computer using:
 ```
-agent_s --model gpt-4o
+agent_s2 --model gpt-4o
 ```
-This will show a user query prompt where you can enter your query and interact with Agent S. You can use any model from the list of supported models in [models.md](models.md).
+This will show a user query prompt where you can enter your query and interact with Agent S V2.
+You can use any model from the list of supported models in [models.md](models.md).

 ### `gui_agents` SDK

-To deploy Agent S on MacOS or Windows:
+To deploy Agent S V2:

 ```
 import pyautogui
 import io
-from gui_agents.core.AgentS import GraphSearchAgent
+from gui_agents.s2.agents.agent_s import GraphSearchAgent
 import platform

-if platform.system() == "Darwin":
-  from gui_agents.aci.MacOSACI import MacOSACI, UIElement
-  grounding_agent = MacOSACI()
-elif platform.system() == "Windows":
-  from gui_agents.aci.WindowsOSACI import WindowsACI, UIElement
-  grounding_agent = WindowsACI()
-elif platform.system() == "Linux":
-  from gui_agents.aci.LinuxOSACI import LinuxACI, UIElement
+current_platform = "ubuntu"  # "macos"

-  grounding_agent = LinuxACI()
+grounding_agent = OSWorldACI(
-else:
-  raise ValueError("Unsupported platform")
+    platform=current_platform,
+    endpoint_provider=args.endpoint_provider,
+    endpoint_url=args.endpoint_url,
+)

 engine_params = {
     "engine_type": "openai",